Imran109/CartCheckoutSystem/problem-statement.md

-Zeller is starting a computer store.
 You have been engaged to build the checkout system.
 We will start with the following products in our catalogue

 | SKU |    Name     |    Price |
 | --- | :---------: | -------: |